The Perfect Pumpkin Soup

-1. Cut the pumpkin, potatoes, carrots and onions into small pieces.
+1. Cut pumpkin, potatoes, carrots and onions into small pieces.

-2. Braise the onions in butter, crush in the garlic.
-Add in the pumpkin, potatoes and carrots and braise for a few moments.
-Grate and add the ginger.
-Add in the chili and fill up with the stock.
+2. Braise onions in butter, crush in the garlic.
+Add pumpkin, potatoes and carrots and braise for a few minutes.
+Grate and add ginger.
+Add chili and stock.

-3. Cook in the pressure cooker at setting 2 for 7 minutes, then depressurise (in a conventional pot, the cooking time is 20 minutes).
+3. Cook in the pressure cooker at setting 2 for 7 minutes, then depressurize (in a conventional pot, the cooking time is 20 minutes).

-4. Blend with the mixer, stir in honey and cream.
-If necessary, add some salt and pepper from the mill.
+4. Blend with mixer, stir in honey and cream.
+If necessary, add some salt and pepper.